 GUEST EDITOR GUIDELINES

-We are also, on an ongoing basis, seeking proposals for guest editing future special issues, on any topic of relevance to Feral Feminisms, broadly understood.
+We also, on an ongoing basis, seek proposals for guest editing future special issues, on any topic of relevance to Feral Feminisms, broadly understood.
 Interested guest editors should submit a proposal of 500 words outlining the proposed theme and vision for the special issue, a title, and the issue’s relevance to the Aims & Scope of the journal, as well as a 2 page curriculum vitae.
 Please see our Get Involved page for more details.

 STATEMENT ON COPYRIGHT